shadowboxingapp/shadowboxingapp.github.io/_posts/2020-11-03-importance-of-shadow-boxing.md

 A shadow boxing workout is the best way to develop muscle memory as it allows you to repeat a task over and over again, once the muscle memory is developed; you can unleash your moves in the ring while charging at your opponent.
 You can develop your skills, and move freely in the ring.

 If you use [a shadow boxing app on your phone][1], you can follow along the various exercises and react when the app calls for a specific punch, making it second nature in the long run.
+This is pretty much like doing [pad work][3] with a boxing coach.

 {% include appad.html %}